English cricket team in New Zealand in 1983–84

-The England national cricket team toured New Zealand in February and March 1984 and played a three-match Test series against the New Zealand national cricket team.
-New Zealand won the Test series 1–0, with two matches drawn.
+The England national cricket team toured New Zealand in January, February and March 1984 and played a three-match Test series and three-match ODI series against the New Zealand national cricket team.
+New Zealand won the Test series 1–0, with two matches drawn and lost the ODI series 2–1.

 One Day Internationals (ODIs)

 England won the Rothmans Cup 2-1.